Estimated reading time: 4 minutes

 Advantages of the wind for your fruit trees

 The dreaded Brown Rot fungal disease will only take hold in your trees if it experiences the right conditions.
-This includes the length of time the trees are wet, at the right temperature.
+This includes the length of time the tree is wet, at the right temperature.

 If the wind helps your trees dry faster it will reduce the window for infection.
 In that situation, it’s definitely on your side.